rebmit/preservation/docs/src/impermanence-migration.md

 #### Intermediate path components of user-specific files and directories

-Parent directories of a preserved user-specific file or directory that is preserved with the respective user as their owner and permissions `0755`.
-This is the case for all intermediate path components up until, but not including, the user's home directory.
+Parent directories of a preserved user-specific file or directory are created with the respective user as their owner and permissions `0755`.
+This is the case for all intermediate path components up to, but not including, the user's home directory.

 **Example**